From multiline queues to Macdonald polynomials via the exclusion process: A tableau version of multiline queues

-is the number of boxes to the right of $x$ in the row below it, contained in columns shorter than its column, plus the number of unrestricted boxes to the left of and in the same row as $x$, contained in columns of the same length as $x$'s column.
+to be the number of boxes to the right of $x$ in the row below it, contained in columns shorter than its column, plus the number of unrestricted boxes to the left of and in the same row as $x$, contained in columns of the same length as $x$'s column. \end{definition}

 In \cref{fig:attacking} (b), the black box shows the leg of box $x$, while the grey boxes show the arm (assuming that none of the grey boxes to the left of $x$ are restricted).